 Purchasing a CPA review program is also a big financial decision.
 Be sure you pick the best review course the first time, so you can pass on the first try.
 Here are all the facts and guidelines you’ll want to know.
 We cover must-have features; provide detailed guidelines for getting the right course for you; include a side-by-side, feature-by-feature comparison chart; discuss learning styles; and more.

 If you’ve done any research already, you’ll probably know that there are several CPA review course providers that have a lot of features to offer.
 And a lot of them look similar.
-What you may still be wondering is whether all these course features are created equally—
+What you may still be wondering is, are all course features are created equally?

 How do the best CPA review courses stack up?
 Which is truly best?